engraving-challenges/main/setup.md

   some other folder, you open that folder.
 You can operate on the files that you can see in the currently opened folder - just like current working directory.

-- To see all files and directories in the current working directory, use `ls`.
+- To see all files and directories in the current working directory, use `ls` or `ls -l`.

-- To go to some other directory, use `cd path/where/you/want/to/go`.
+- To go to some other directory, use `cd path/where/you/want/to/go`
+  (note that this path is relative to the directory you're currently in.)

 - To go to the parent directory, use `cd ..`.